With the new year around the corner, business owners are considering new ways to add…

 - Cost Overruns – A project may be at the risk of increased costs if the developers struggle to meet deadlines.
 This, in turn, may strain a startup’s resources and affect its financial health.

 - Lack of Innovation – Developers who lack creativity or innovative thinking may produce a product that fails to stand out in the market.
-This means you may lose your competitive edge long before the actual launch.
+If you need a team that can keep up with the competition, an Agile company is the way to go.

 - Miscommunications – Developers who are unable to communicate effectively or collaborate with the rest of the team can hinder the overall progress of the product development process.